Economy

 Washington, D.C. – Today, U.S. Representative Dusty Johnson (R-S.D.) reintroduced the District of Columbia-Maryland Reunion Act, legislation that would revert the majority of Washington, D.C., suburbs to the state of Maryland.
 The National Capitol Service Area, consisting solely of the National Mall and federal buildings, would remain the District of Columbia.

 WASHINGTON, DC — Today, Thursday, December 3, 2020, members of the Problem Solvers Caucus stood together to fight for their common-sense bipartisan, bicameral COVID-19 emergency relief package.
-It is being supported by a rapidly growing group of Senators on both sides of the aisle, the U.S.
+It is being supported by a rapidly growing group of Senators on both sides of the aisle, the U.S. Chamber of Commerce, and others to help American families, small businesses, workers, and health care providers during this crisis.

 Like most South Dakotans, I want to keep our schools open and our economy strong.
 If we don't get COVID-19 under control, that's going to be increasingly difficult.